YanzheXU-576/Chemstation-Maro-Test/README.md

 # Chemstation-Maro-Test
-To test the chemstation maro for the HPLC device in our lab
+To test the ChemStation macro for an automated HPLC analysis